diolemo/autodl-irssi-wiki/Tracker Header.md

 * **Firefox:** Firefox Menu -> Options -> Privacy -> Show cookies
 * **Safari:** Action Menu -> Preferences -> Privacy -> Details

 > Find your tracker site in the cookielist.
-There should be a _uid_ and _pass_ value.
+The values needed may vary between trackers.
+Often these are _uid_ and _pass_.
 Set the cookie like **uid=XXX; pass=YYY**, separating each key=value pair with a semicolon.

 **passkey**